 - In Mexico, Costa Rica, and Argentina, ICMA established CityLinks partnerships that helped jurisdictions improve their credit ratings and increase their ability to borrow for infrastructure improvements.

-- ICMA partnered U.S. cities and counties and their police/sheriff’s departments with their counterparts in Panama and El Salvador to share practices in community-based crime and violence prevention.
+- ICMA has partnered U.S. cities and counties and their police/sheriff’s departments with their counterparts in Panama, El Salvador, and Guatemala to share practices in community-based crime and violence prevention.

 In programs like these, the goals of CityLinks are to improve the lives of citizens, strengthen the quality of local governments, and foster democracy through international municipal partnerships.